phoenixding/scdiff/README.md

 **Visualization Canvas (Right Panel)**:

-* mouse over each node to show the pie chart of cell types within each node.
+* mouse over each node to show the pie chart of cell types within each node (need to enable the tooltip).
 * left click each node to show:
 	* Table 0: Cell IDs (with labels) within the node.
 	* Tabel 1: Regulating TFs for the edge ending at the node.